TOP 12 POUND-FOR-POUND WOMEN

 Score: 0.672

-- Scored one of the most spectacular knockouts in women's boxing, winning the South American lightweight title by knocking out previously undefeated Johen Paola Gonzalez in just 10 seconds.
+- Scored one of the most spectacular knockouts in women's boxing history, winning the South American lightweight title by stopping the previously undefeated Johen Paola Gonzalez in just 10 seconds, the kind of moment that travels through the sport on highlight reels for years.

 Super Lightweight